HungryPandaBytes/Seeward_AI_Prompt/README.md

 - `images/`: Directory containing application images (including logo)
 - `.env`: Environment variables file (not tracked in git)

-## Security Features

-- Password-protected access
-- Role-based permissions
-- Focuses on critical vulnerabilities using the 80/20 principle
-- Executive summaries with actionable recommendations

 ## Dashboard Integration

 The application integrates with Looker Studio for visualization of security metrics with specialized dashboards for different security roles.